 Top of the page

-Puree (say "pyuh-RAY") is a way to turn solid foods into a liquid with a texture similar to pudding.
+Puree (say "pyuh-RAY") is a way to change the texture of solid food so that it is smooth with no lumps and has a texture like pudding.
 You can puree food in a blender or food processor.
 Pureed foods are important if you have trouble chewing or swallowing.
-Turning solid foods into something you can drink makes them safer and easier for you to swallow.
+Changing solid foods so they don't need to be chewed can make them safer and easier for you to swallow.

 Any food you can blend into a smooth, pudding-like texture with no lumps will work for this way of eating.

 Chop up larger pieces of food into smaller pieces, and place them in a blender or food processor.
 You may need to add liquid such as juice or broth to get the right thickness.